-Fairfax Juvenile Crimes Lawyer
+Fairfax Juvenile Crimes Attorney

 Misdemeanors are less serious offenses than felonies, so the criminal penalties are less severe.
 In addition, those convicted of misdemeanor juvenile offenses have a greater degree of privacy, and the court records are not open to the public.
 While there is still a police record, dissemination of juvenile misdemeanor records is very limited.